SFTtech/sftdyn/README.md

 sftdyn _should_ run under the same user as your DNS server, or it _might_ not be able to update it properly.

 #### Client
-To use your router as client, select 'user-defined provider', enter http://dyn.sft.mx:8080/yourupdatekey as update URL, and random stuff as domain name/user name/password. (tested with my AVM Fritz!Box.
+To use your router as client, select _user-defined provider_, enter http://dyn.sft.mx:8080/yourupdatekey as the update URL, and random stuff as domain name/user name/password. (tested with my AVM Fritz!Box.
 YMMV).
+Most routers don't support HTTPS update requests, so you'll probably need HTTP.

 To use a linux box as client, just set up a cronjob that talks to sftdyn every few minutes:

     */10 * * * * curl https://dyn.sft.mx:4443/mysecretupdatekey